ThakkarVidhi/tv-script-gen/README.md

 **A:** Yes!
 Replace `seinfeld_scripts.txt` with your own dataset and retrain the model.

 **Q: How long does training take?**
 **A:** Depending on hardware, training may take an hour or so on a GPU.
+Using CUDA can significantly speed up the process.

 ---